 If you are interested in learning more about how to recognize and choose between different types of moxa, you can consult our blog articles on moxibustion!

-A: If you’ve looked at enough descriptions of moxa, you may have noticed that they sometimes mention rations such as 15:1 or 20:1.
-Pound per pound, kilogram for kilogram, these ratios describe the amount of mugwort used to make one unit of moxa.
-For example, 15:1 means that in order to produce 1 kg of moxa, 15 kg of mugwort leaves were used.
-The higher the ratio, the more mugwort was used, and the better the moxa.
-Lierre’s moxibustion products have different ratios: 35:1, 20:1 and 15:1, making them very high quality while still remaining affordable.
+A: If you’ve looked at descriptions of moxa, you may have noticed that they may mention ratios like 15:1 or 20:1, with pound or kilogram weight units.
+These ratios refer to the purity of moxa: they describe the amount of mugwort used to make one unit of moxa.
+For example, 15:1 means that in order to produce 1 kg of moxa, 15 kg of mugwort leaves are used.
+The higher the ratio, the more mugwort is used and the better the moxa will be.

-A: Once again, the accessories you’ll need will depend on the type of moxibustion products you’re using.
-For example, if you’reusing liquid moxa or moxa essence, a TDP lamp can be incredibly beneficial; if you’re using stick moxa, a specialized moxa torch will help you achieve the right burning temperature quickly, and a moxa extinguisher is also essential.Treatments in conjunction with acupuncture necessitate needle caps.
+A: The moxa accessories you’ll need depend on the type of moxibustion products you’re using.
+For example, if you're using liquid moxa or moxa essence, a TDP lamp can be incredibly beneficial; if you’re using stick moxa, a specialized moxa torch will help you achieve the right burning temperature quickly, and if you’re combining acupuncture and moxibustion in treatment together, needle caps are necessary.
+A moxa extinguisher is also essential for the moxa products that require burning.